zeus-volkov-systems/messageapi/README.md

 an information model and code-level API for consumption and/or production of arbitrary content to/from arbitrary endpoints.

 Apart from a set of basic plugins, this is all that MessageAPI provides.
-This makes MessageAPI capable of passing any message content anywhere - code objects, database entries, emails, etc.
+This makes MessageAPI capable of passing any message content anywhere - code objects, database entries, emails, etc., to or through any protocol - ftp, smtp, kafka, etc.

 The benefits of using MessageAPI are extreme schema flexibility, tool decoupling, transport optimization potential, message API standardization, and a self-documenting information model.

+It's important to point out that MessageAPI does not replace traditional load balancing brokers (ActiveMQ, RabbitMQ) or streaming platforms like Kafka.
+These other messaging systems are appropriate as protocol or container layer plugins in MessageAPI, depending on how the implementation models the system.
+MessageAPI adds additional desired behaviors to these tools - including the ability to switch them out at will as streaming technologies evolve, and adding a declarative model to them.

 ## Installation and Deployment